Paulvitalis200/boomers-api/README.md

     NODE_ENV=local
 ```

-6. Run the application using npm run dev
+6. Run the application using `npm run dev`

 RUNNING TESTS
 We use jest for running our tests.
 To run our tests, run the following command
 `npm run test`

+# API DOCUMENTATION

+The Applications API documentation has been done using SwaggerDocs.
+To access the documentation, run the application and access the endpoint `/api/docs`